cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * type.
 A CBOR int used to indicate the type of CBOR certificate.
 Currently type can be a native CBOR certificate (type = 0) or a CBOR compressed X.509 certificates (type = 1), see {{iana}}.

-The Concise Data Definition Language (CDDL) for a CBOR certificate is:
+The Concise Data Definition Language (CDDL) for  CBOR certificate is:

 ~~~~~~~~~~~ CDDL
 certificate = (